apache/flink/docs/ops/state/large_state_tuning.md

 We expect to accumulate more such profiles over time.
 Feel free to contribute such predefined option profiles when you found a set of options that work well and seem representative for certain workloads.

-**Important:** RocksDB is a native library, whose allocated memory not from the JVM, but directly from the process' native memory.
+<span class="label label-info">Note</span> RocksDB is a native library, whose allocated memory not from the JVM, but directly from the process'
+native memory.
 Any memory you assign to RocksDB will have to be accounted for, typically by decreasing the JVM heap size of the TaskManagers by the same amount.
 Not doing that may result in YARN/Mesos/etc terminating the JVM processes for allocating more memory than configures.

 ## Capacity Planning